mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 The ability to treat functions as values, combined with the fact that local variables are “re-created” every time a function is called, brings up an interesting question.
 What happens to local variables when the function call that created them is no longer active?

 The following code shows an example of this.
-It defines a function, wrapValue, which creates a local variable.
+It defines a function, `wrapValue`, which creates a local variable.
 It then returns a function that accesses and returns this local variable.

 ``` javascript
 function wrapValue(n) {